sanket9006/DECOV-2020/README.md

 </p>

-**Please share a 2 minute or less video showing off the user journey of your solution**
+**Video showing off the user journey of your solution**

 [![IMAGE ALT TEXT HERE](https://github.com/sanket9006/Developer-Student-Clubs-DSC-Solution-Challenge-2020/blob/master/Picture1.png)](https://youtu.be/P3JJLimJYjw)

-**Please clearly describe the challenge you are looking to solve with technology and how this solution addresses the challenge at hand**
+**Challenge we are looking to solve with technology and how this solution addresses the challenge at hand**

           Currently, a student who wants to study Anatomy of different parts (organs) of the Human Body has to look and understand everything from a picture or diagram.